kbuaaaaaa/COTS_ICS_Security/Setup/4_HMI_workstation_setup.md

 ### Setup the workstation

 Setting up the workstation is not complicated at all, just make sure you have connections to both network. ![](images/pingtest.png) Then download open PLC editor from [here](https://openplcproject.com/download/).
 When everything is running, the PLC webserver should be available to you on 192.168.88.10:8080.

+### Run everything together and it should work perfectly